Onboarding New Products

 "Authorization:Bearer $YOUR_ACCESS_TOKEN"

-From the response we can see the attribute type material_percentage is simply a decimal:
+From the response we can see the attribute type material_percentage is a decimal:

 {